DHTC-Tools/ATLAS/Complete Consistency Check/README.md

 DAMAGED DATASET: A dataset that is listed as haing a complete replica at the site, but lower level catalogs or disk show missing files.
 Damaged datasets may cause job failures, for the same reason as ghost files.
+The missing files should be reported via Jira ticket to the DDM OPS team.  https://its.cern.ch/jira/browse/ATLDDMOPS/

 MISSING DATASET: A dataset that is listed as haing a complete replica at the site, but lower level catalogs or disk show all files are missing.
 Missing datasets may cause job failures, for the same reason as ghost files.
+The missing files should be reported via Jira ticket to the DDM OPS team.  https://its.cern.ch/jira/browse/ATLDDMOPS/

 INCOMPLETE DATASET: A dataset is listed as having a incomplete replica at the site, and the lower level catalog and file system confirm that.
 These are not a problem.